 We may not be aware of all third-party intellectual property rights potentially relating to our products.
 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until approximately 18 months after filing or, in some cases, not until such patent applications issue as patents.
 We might not have been the first to make the inventions covered by each of our pending patent applications and we might not have been the first to file patent applications for these inventions.
-To determine the priority of these inventions, we may have to participate in interference proceedings, derivation proceedings or other post-grant proceedings declared by the USPTO, or other similar proceedings in non-U.S. jurisdictions that could result in substantial cost to us and the loss of valuable patent applications.
+To determine the priority of these inventions, we may have to participate in interference proceedings, derivation proceedings or other post-grant proceedings declared by the USPTO, or other similar proceedings in non-U.S. jurisdictions that could result in substantial cost to us and the loss of valuable patent protection.
+The outcome of such proceedings is uncertain.
+No assurance can be given that other patent applications will not have priority over our patent applications.
 In addition, changes to the patent laws of the United States allow for various post-grant opposition proceedings that have not been extensively tested, and their outcome is therefore uncertain.
 Furthermore, if third parties bring these proceedings against our patents, regardless of the merit of such proceedings and regardless of whether they are successful, we could experience significant costs and our management may be distracted.
 Any of the foregoing events could have a material adverse effect on our business, financial condition, results of operations and prospects.